Phenomenal-Cat/MF3D-Tools/docs/README.md

 ### About the MF3D Tools repository
 This GitHub repository contains code (Matlab and Python) to facilitate the selection, loading, editing, analysis and saving of images and animations from the [MF3D stimulus set](https://figshare.com/projects/MF3D_Release_1_A_visual_stimulus_set_of_parametrically_controlled_CGI_macaque_faces_for_research/64544).
-The images and animations themselves are hosted on figshare and must be downloaded separately for this code to be of use:
+The images and animations themselves are hosted on [Figshare](https://figshare.com/) and must be downloaded separately for this code to be of use:
 * [MF3D Expression set](https://doi.org/10.6084/m9.figshare.8226029)
 * [MF3D Identities set](https://doi.org/10.6084/m9.figshare.8226311)
 * [MF3D Animations set](https://doi.org/10.6084/m9.figshare.8226317)